fvgh/winfoom/README.md

 ### Configuration

-Winfoom has a graphical user interface that allows the user to configure the proxy host, port and the URL for testing the settings.
+Winfoom has a graphical user interface that allows the user to configure the proxy type (HTTP or SOCKS5), the proxy host, port and the URL for testing the settings.
 These fields are pre-filled with the values gathered from your system.

+For SOCKS proxy type, if authentication is required use the `Config` button to provide user/password.

 To test it, open a browser, let's say Firefox and configure proxy like this: